 Photography: Tim Bardsley-Smith and Jemma Wells

 If yesterday was the queen stage, today felt like the princess sitting second in line.
 The 79km stage featuring around 2,500m of climbing would be enough if we were on sealed terrain, let alone private Kiwi farm roads, access trails and quite literally, goat tracks.
-The transitional stage would see the entire camp shift from Alexandra across to the whisper-quiet town of Bannockburn.
+The transitional stage would see the entire camp shift from Alexandra across to the whisper-quiet town of Bannockburn in the process.

 Less then four hours later it was again the ONYA pair of Tim Rush and Michael Vink who took it upon themselves to show who was boss of Pioneer while Brodie Chapman and Briony Mattocks (Shimano) took one back on the Wellington Airport race leaders and firmly put themselves back in contention for the overall title.